 Amazon has taken big steps to become a leader in the post-Toys”R”Us, toy-buying landscape.
 Specifically, the company shipped its inaugural printed holiday toy catalog in November to millions of customers to raise awareness and remind buyers familiar with catalog shopping of their product offering.
 Meanwhile, Amazon’s 12 Days of Deals kicked off on December 4 with big sales on toys.

 However, 86% of the Amazon shoppers we polled said they’d be buying the same amount or fewer toys on Amazon this holiday season compared to last holiday season.
 Meaning, only 14% of Amazon shoppers actually said they’d be buying more toys on Amazon this holiday season.
 This could be for a number of reasons, including low stock of the most popular toys on Amazon, such as the baby shark singing toy that sold out in three days.We did find that 18- to 34-year-olds (21%) were most likely to say they were buying more gifts on Amazon this holiday season.
-This demographic grew up with shopping online most of their lives and are more familiar with not heading to the nearest Toys”R”Us for their holiday gifts.
+This demographic grew up with shopping online most of their lives.
+They are also more familiar with not heading to the nearest Toys”R”Us for their holiday gifts.
 Therefore, they may be the most compelled to recognize Amazon as the new #1 in holiday toys.

 Nike Takes Holiday Lead of Apparel Brands Selling on Amazon